N-acetyl-L-cysteine: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

-N-Acetyl Cysteine is effective during acetaminophen hepatotoxicity because it restores glutathione levels in the liver and acts as an alternative substrate for the conjugation of acetaminophen's toxic metabolites.
+N-acetyl-L-cysteine is effective in cases of acetaminophen-induced hepatotoxicity because it restores glutathione levels in the liver and acts as an alternative substrate for the conjugation of the toxic metabolites of acetaminophen.

 Antioxidant